To be honest, we’ve always been pretty skeptical about best coffee grinders under the $200 price tag.

-With so many burr grinders out on the market, we keep finding ourselves coming back to his machine time and time again.
+Even with some of the best conical burr grinders out on the market, we keep finding ourselves coming back to this machine time and time again.

 In reality, it isn’t just the price that keeps this burr mill at the top of our charts – the consistency, quality, and durability are simply impressive for such a cleanly-designed, lightweight machine that fits easily on any kitchen counter.

 We love all Baratza grinders, and would recommend them any day to a coffee enthusiast looking for a solid overall burr grinder.